VIE-Flamingo/lara-file-previewer/README.md

 ## Overview

 Lara File Previewer is a package designed to provide a streamlined and efficient way to preview files within Laravel applications.
-This package is inspired by the [Laravel File Viewer](https://github.com/vish4395/lara-file-previewer) created by Vishal Sharma.
+This package is inspired by the [Laravel File Viewer](https://github.com/vish4395/lara-file-previewer) (Changelog version 1.0.0 - 201X-XX-XX) created by Vishal Sharma.

 ## Inspiration